wanhsiu/portfolio/src/pages/projects/rove-nyc.md

 projectDate: 2017-08-12T12:42:21.480Z
 description: ROVE is a gender neutral jewelry and accessories line that specializes in designs with a clean and minimal style.
-I art directed and produced their SS17 social campaign and FW18 Look book.
+I art directed and produced their SS17 social campaign and FW18 look book.
 details: |-
   SS17 Social Campaign